Create a Perfect Knowledge Management System with our expertsBook a demo

-A knowledge management system (or KMS) is a process that helps organize your information so you can find it when you need it (very helpful if you work in customer service or customer support).
+A knowledge management system or KMS is a process that helps organize your information so you can find it when you need it.
 It can be anything that works for you, so there isn’t merely one correct way to make a knowledge management system.
 An example of a KMS is a flow chart beginning with a question, with multiple paths that flow from it depending on the answer to that question.
 Each path will then lead to a new set of questions, which ultimately will support you in narrowing down the correct solution to whatever problem you have that led you to your knowledge management system in the first place.
 The information you need will be at the end of the flow chart.
 Here are some more knowledge management examples:

 - Cameras that record images and videos are great knowledge management systems.
 They can display both visual and audible versions of the content one wishes to share.